Monday-Friday8:00 a.m. -5:30 p.m.

 The honor guard comprises deputies who present the flag at events, including academy graduations, awards ceremonies, community events, parades and funerals of Jefferson County employees.
 Most honor guard members have served in the military; some were honor guard members during their military service.

-The traffic unit was established in 2003 in response to community concerns about speeding and reckless driving on Jefferson County roads.
+The Traffic Unit was established in 2003 in response to community concerns about speeding and reckless driving on Jefferson County roads.
 Traffic unit deputies use Harley-Davidson motorcycles and laser speed guns to enforce traffic laws around the county.
 Because these deputies do not respond to routine calls, they are free to focus on traffic enforcement alone.
-Other patrol deputies support the traffic unit.
+Other patrol deputies support the Traffic nit.

 Administration & Courts Facility 100 Jefferson County Parkway Golden, Colorado 80419 (303) 279-6511